 If you don’t know how to stop worrying about the future, you’re not the only one.
 The coronavirus has caused a record increase in mental health problems.
 Before the pandemic, 37% of the population showed symptoms of anxiety and depression.
 But now 50% of Americans report struggling with feelings of anxiety as they try to cope with job loss, worries about the economy, and fears of getting sick.

-Part of the problem with uncertainty is that our minds tend to focus on the worst case scenario.
-Although positive things will happen in the future, we often think about negative situations that might be around the corner as a way to mentally prepare ourselves.
+Part of the problem with uncertainty is that our minds tend to focus on the worst-case scenario.
+Although positive things will happen in the future, we often think about negative situations that might be around the corner.
+Some of us do this as a way to mentally prepare ourselves.

-Having some worries about the future is normal and can even be a good thing.
-If you’re worried about the state of the economy, for example, you might feel motivated to set aside extra money each month to create an emergency fund.
+Having some worries about the future is normal, and to an extent, can even be a good thing.
+If you worry about the state of the economy, for example, you might feel motivated to set aside extra money each month to create an emergency fund.
+Thinking ahead in a situation like this would prepare you better for the future.
 But if you’ve done all you can to plan for adverse events and your anxiety is still spiraling out of control, it’s important to challenge your negative thoughts.

 If your anxiety is taking over and making it difficult to complete daily tasks, challenge your fears and ask yourself how realistic they really are.
 When we’re stuck in anxious thought patterns, it can be easy to overestimate the likelihood that something bad will happen.

 For example, if you’re worried that the pandemic will last forever and your life will never go back to normal, remind yourself that researchers are working tirelessly to develop a vaccine.
 Experts believe a vaccine could be ready by the beginning or middle of next year.
 Once we have a vaccine, we may be able to reduce social distancing measures and go back to our normal lives.